DBO-DKFZ/CORA/README.md

 ## Data

+LLM results files in results/

-Benchmark question sets, model outputs and de-identified reader-study data are on figshare at https://figshare.com/s/fa2ff8eb45984acfecf6.
+Question sets and de-identified reader-study data are on figshare at https://figshare.com/s/fa2ff8eb45984acfecf6.